Separation Agreement Attorneys on Long Island

 Work with The Pickney Law Firm

-Drafting a separation agreement is a complex and detailed undertaking.
+Drafting separation agreements in New York is a complex and detailed undertaking.
 Our litigation experience provides us with the knowledge and foresight to make sure that agreements are written with binding and conclusive terms to provide the maximum protection our clients desire.
 We strive to ensure that the settlement we reach on your behalf stands the test of time.

 Christian helped guide me through a very difficult divorce.
 Now I have custody of my children.- Marc W., Esq.